sdjanian/sacanalysis/README.md

 There are three dependencies to be aware of:
 * `modality`
 Is used to perform [Hartigan's Diptest for Unimodality](https://github.com/alimuldal/diptest).
-It requries you to have OpenMPI installed which can be found [here](https://www.microsoft.com/en-us/download/details.aspx?id=57467)
+It requries you to have OpenMPI installed which can be found [here](https://www.microsoft.com/en-us/download/details.aspx?id=57467).
+Only OpenMPI 10.0 has been checked to work.

 * `rpy2`
 Is used as an interface R. It requires R to be installed.
 This can be done with `conda install -c r rpy2` or `pip install rpy2`.
 When using conda it will also install a separate version of R in the environment while pip will only install `rpy2`.